acuminous/jinkies/README.md

 This is because they expect a Jenkins server at http://build.acuminous.meh:8080 to be running and configured with various jobs.
-At some point we'll get round to either creating a controller with stub responses or try running Rob Fletcher's [Betamax](http://freeside.co/betamax/) library between Jinkies and the build server.
+At some point we'll get round to either creating a controller with stub responses or try running Rob Fletcher's [Betamax](http://freeside.co/betamax/) library between Jinkies and our build server.
 If you want to contribute to Jinkies and our laziness is causing inconvenience, let us know and I'll expedite this.

+Finally we hope you enjoy using Jinkies.
+Thanks for listening...

+The Jinkies development team.